mercadopago/devsite-docs/plugins_sdks/plugins/unofficial/lojaintegrada.en.md

     ![Setting credit card - Loja Integrada](/images/lojaintegrada/lojaintegrada-credit-card-1.gif)

-## Set interest-free monthly installments in your Mercado Pago account
+## Set interest free installments in your Mercado Pago account

-1. Log in to your Mercado Pago account and go to **“Settings”**.
+1. Log in to your [Mercado Pago account and](https://www.mercadopago.com.br/business) go to “Settings”.
-2. Access the option “Business”, navigate to “Offer interest-free monthly installments” and click **“Activate”**.
+2. Access the option “Business”, navigate to “Offering interest free installments” and click “Activate”.
 3. Choose “How many do you want to offer?” and confirm the changes with the **“Activate”** button.

     ![Setting account installment - Loja Integrada](/images/lojaintegrada/lojaintegrada-account-installment-1.gif)

-> For more information, visit the ++[official Loja Integrada site](https://lojaintegrada.com.br/)++.
+> For more information, visit the [official Loja Integrada site](https://lojaintegrada.com.br/).